csjoblom/hackforacause-website/README.md

 # At this point the gh-pages branch on your repo should be updated with the newly generated pages.
 ```

+## Process for Updating Live Pages
+* Once you have deployed the pages to your own repo and everything is green, create a pull request for the gh-pages branch to merge with the live gh-pages repo branch.

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).